 This is showing some of the British influence in Jaipur now.
 The Albert Hall Museum was built in 1876 for the visit of the Prince of Wales.
 By 1989, there had been over three million visitors to the museum!

 Now, I’m not gonna lie, if you’re really not interested in history, then the outside of this museum will be your photo spot.
 There really isn’t much worth photographing inside.
-But, it does have an interesting display of historical artefacts to check out!
+But, it does have an interesting display of historical artifacts to check out!